gramener/gramex/gramex/guide/debug/README.md

    run until this line and start the debugger.
 1. When Gramex is running, you press `Ctrl+D` on the console at any time.
 Python will start the debugger.
-1. Run `gramex --debug_exception=true`.
+1. Run `gramex --debug.exception=true`.
 When there's an exception, Python will start the debugger at the line before the error.
+(This was `debug_exception=True` in Gramex 1.0.7.)
 1. Run Gramex via `python -m pdb /path/to/gramex/__main__.py`.

 You can also use [WinPDB](http://winpdb.org/docs/) -- a cross-platform GUI for